Mosquito Fogging and Other Forms of Residential Mosquito Control

 Are There Limits to the Effectiveness of Mosquito Fogging?

 Mosquito fogging will remain effective at killing adult mosquitos for approximately three weeks at a time.
 After 21 days or so, it will be necessary to have another treatment to continue unbroken protection from adult mosquitos on your property.
+But it won’t destroy eggs.

-While mosquito fogging is proven effective at killing adult mosquitos, it does not destroy mosquito eggs or larva.
 Fortunately, there are other mosquito control services like larvicidal surface water treatment available to prevent larval mosquitos from becoming adults.
 You can also take the preventative step of draining any unnecessary standing water from your property.

 Can You Perform Mosquito Fogging Yourself?